 The building contents are likely to be the first items ignited in a fire and are beyond the scope of this guidance.
 Materials used in walls and ceilings can however significantly affect the spread of fire and its rate of growth.
 Fire spread on internal linings in escape routes is particularly important because rapid fire spread in protected zones and unprotected zones could prevent the occupants from escaping.

 Wall and ceiling surfaces mean the substrate or lining material including any treatment thereof to restrict flame spread, but excludes any decorative wallpaper or paints.
 Whilst it is accepted that such wallpaper or paints are not controlled by the guidance, multiple layers applied to the face of a wall or ceiling surface can increase flame spread and hence the fire growth rate.
 For this reason, multiple layers are not recommended when carrying out refurbishment work involving the re-decoration of wall and ceiling surfaces.

-At least European Classification D in a room not greater than 4m2.
+High risk in a room not greater than 4m2.

-At least European Classification B in storage building (Class 1).
+Low risk in storage building (Class 1).